Research Grants FAQ's

 The awards will be made using the following process:

-• Full (10-page) proposals will be invited from a small number of applicants in August and will be due in September 2024.
+Full (10-page) proposals will be invited from a small number of applicants in August and will be due in September 2025.
 Other applicants will also be notified in August regarding the status of their LOI submissions.

-• NIHCM will notify grant winners in November 2024, for project start dates as early as January 2025.
+NIHCM will notify grant winners in December 2025, for project start dates as early as January 2026.

 How do I submit a letter of inquiry (LOI)?
 What information must be included?

-Letters of inquiry must be submitted via NIHCM’s online entry system by 5:00 PM EDT on June 28, 2024.
-In addition to entering basic information about the Principal Investigator and the project, you will also upload a pdf narrative summary of your study.
+Letters of inquiry must be submitted via NIHCM’s online entry system by 5:00 PM EDT on July 18, 2025.
+In addition to entering basic information about the Principal Investigator and the project, you will also provide a 150-word summary of the proposed work and upload a detailed narrative description of the proposed study.
+Narrative descriptions are limited to no more than 1000 words and must present information using the required structure.

 You may complete your submission in stages if needed.
 The status of your application will show as "In progress" until you complete your submission.